feature-flags-co/ffc-code-refs-core/README.md

 - **silence**: will print the process if false, the default value is, **not mandatory**
 - **exitWithErrorWhenStaleFeatureFlagFound**: if true, will exit with error when any stale feature flag is found, the default value is true, **not mandatory**

-If you want to specify a config file with different name or different position, you can add a parameter when running the command
+If you want to specify a config file with different name or in a different position, you can add a parameter when running the command
 ```json
 {
   "scripts": {